DrChooper/teaching/GenomeAnnotation.md

 2. Use the settings indicated in the Geseq slide in the introductory presentation
 3. When Geseq has finished the annotations, download the GFF file to your PC and then upload it to the Nimbus server.
     - In the process, rename it to something simpler, e.g. Av.geseq.gff3
-    - Uploaded to your home folder on the server:
+    - Uploaded to your home folder on the server by entering the command from the location of the file from your computer:

     ```bash
     scp Av.geseq.gff3 studentaccount@yourserverip:~/
     ```